Storage King Office/Warehouse

-Not many buildings can be summed up in just one sentence, but that doesn’t stop Kuba Granicki from Johannesburg-based Architects Of Justice (AOJ) from trying; “It’s a giant box for boxes which are filled with boxes of people’s stuff.”
+Not many buildings can be summed up in just one sentence, but that doesn’t stop AOJ from trying; “The Storage King office and warehouse is a giant box for boxes which are filled with boxes of people’s stuff.”

 The site at Boundary Park Industrial Park was chosen for its street frontage along the busy Malibongwe Drive and easy accessibility for Northern suburbs clientele.
 The architects purposefully pulled the office off the warehouse end which exposes a portion of the warehouse and creates a longer street frontage for minimal expense, while the large warehouse allows Storage King to consolidate its operation in one easily accessible ‘super facility’.
 The idea behind the architecture was to allow the client to ‘sell the perception of space’.
 From the moment clients enter the building into a double volume reception space – beyond which is an even larger volume glass-fronted area – the idea of space as an asset is expressed